 If that’s not enough, Bad Language’s master-organisers and hosts Fat Roland and Joe Daly (who are also currently busily brewing up a special Short Short Story Slam chalked up for 18 June – watch this space for more on that!) have a 10-strong set of performers to join Maz on the night as part of the open mic.
 Head upstairs for Bad Language fun, and to the ground-floor back room for Poetry Pop Jukebox Co-op – something tells us it’s going to be busy at the bar in Gullivers.

-Maz also shares an official launch event the week before, on Tuesday 19 March, 7pm, at the 12-month pop-up Old Bank Residency in NOMA.
+Maz also shares an official launch event the week before, on Tuesday 19 March, 7pm, at The Federation at 2 Federation Street (please note change of venue).
 You can hear from Maz, along with fellow Superbia Chapbook Competition winner James Hodgson, who’ll be reading from his book of four stories, A Creature Of Transformation.
 His ‘weird short stories’ explode the gay male body and reconfigure it in a variety of new ways – the blurb explains ‘sexiness is monstrous and monstrosity is sexy here’.
 Both Maz and James were mentored by Adam Lowe, poet, editor and founder of Young Enigma, which supports emerging artists who identify as lesbian, gay, bisexual, trans or queer.
 The Superbia Chapbook Competition was managed by Young Enigma and supported by a grant from Manchester Pride’s Superbia, with additional writer development funded by Commonword, and two further books are imminent – Strain by Kenya Sterling and Caleb Everett’s The Moston Diaries are due out in October 2019.